saitamasahil/Pixel-Launcher-Extended/README.md

 ### Enabled “Hide Clock” from the Pixel Launcher Mods app and now the clock isn't returning
 [Watch this video](https://index.teamfiles.workers.dev/0:/clock%20fix.mp4) for instructions to fix this issue.

-### Pixel Launcher Mods stuck at loading screen or showing error
+### Pixel Launcher Mods stucked at loading screen or showing error
 Force-stop the app and relaunch.

 ### Pixel Launcher Extended crashes while going to recent tab